 Groundwater levels and water quality were generally consistent with previous years.
-To improve the groundwater monitoring programme, the following recommendations are made by TRUE Consulting and Western Water Associated Ltd.
+To improve the groundwater monitoring program, the following recommendations are made:

-- Finish cleaning out MW-6 and include it in the monthly groundwater level and semi-annual water quality sampling programme. - Include MW-1, MW-2, and MW-3 in the monthly groundwater level and semi-annual water quality sampling. - Complete meter readings at Fairview Park. - Obtain monthly groundwater quality data at MW-4 for 1 year. - Capture MW-4 transducer readings. - Investigate possible point source of Nitrate at Well #1 (Air Cadet).
+- Purge MW-6 and then sample the following day with a bailer.
+This can be included in the monthly groundwater level and semi-annual water quality sampling programme. - Include MW-1, MW-2, and MW-3 in the monthly groundwater level and semi-annual water quality sampling. - Obtain monthly groundwater quality data at MW-4 for 1 year. - Capture MW-4 transducer readings.

-Additional commentary and analysis of 2021 hydrogeological data will be provided WWA by issuance of an independent submittal for annual reporting purposes.
+Additional commentary and analysis of 2022 hydrogeological data will be provided WWA by issuance of an independent addendum for annual reporting purposes.